Hybrid Beamforming and Adaptive RF Chain Activation for Uplink Cell-Free Millimeter-Wave Massive MIMO Systems: Simulation results

-In Fig. \ref{fig_perf_vs_Pt}, we show the total achievable rates and EEs of the considered schemes versus the average transmit power $\rho$.
-From Fig. \ref{fig_perf_vs_Pt}, the following observations are noted: \begin{itemize} \item The fixed-activation HBF scheme with $n_l=N$ achieves the highest total achievable rate, as seen in Fig. \ref{fig_rate_40}, because it activates all the available APs and RF chains.
+In Fig.\ \ref{fig_perf_vs_Pt}, we show the total achievable rates and EEs of the considered schemes versus the average transmit power $\rho$ for $L=32$, $K = 8$, $N_r = 64$, $N = 8$, and $\bar{n}=2$.
+From Fig.\ \ref{fig_perf_vs_Pt}, the following observations are noted: \begin{itemize} \item It is seen that the fixed-activation HBF scheme with $n_l=N$ achieves the highest total achievable rate, as seen in Fig.\ \ref{fig_rate_40}, because it activates all the available APs and RF chains.
 However, in this scheme, high power is consumed by $LN$ RF chains.
-Therefore, its EE is significantly lower than those of the other considered schemes, in which only $L\bar{n}$ $(\ll LN)$ RF chains are turned on, as seen in Fig. \ref{fig_EE_40}.
+Therefore, its EE is significantly lower than those of the other considered schemes, in which only $L\bar{n}$ $(\ll LN)$ RF chains are turned on, as seen in Fig.\ \ref{fig_EE_40}. \item Among the proposed ARFA schemes, the SC-ARFA achieves the highest achievable rate and EE.
+However, all of these schemes achieve remarkable improvement in EE with a small loss in the total achievable rate with respect to the fixed-activation HBF scheme with $n_l=N$.. \item It is also observed that the proposed ARFA schemes outperform the AS scheme in terms of both the total achievable rate and EE.
+As it attains a comparable EE to the SC-ARFA scheme, the APS scheme is seen to be energy-efficient in Fig. \ref{fig_EE_40}, but its achievable rate is lower than those of all the proposed ARFA schemes.
+The fixed-activation HBF scheme with $n_l = \bar{n}$ is outperformed by the proposed SC-ARFA schemes in both achievable rate and EE. \end{itemize}